Skip to content

 register_menu_items(registry)

 Add entries to the global MenuRegistry.
-Items are grouped by MenuSection and role-filtered per request by InertiaLayoutDataMiddleware.
+Items are grouped by MenuSection and filtered per request by InertiaLayoutDataMiddleware (by authentication state and roles).

 python